-- Is coverage provided for all legal services performed by the firm?
+- What, if any, coverage is provided for all legal services performed by the firm?

-- Is coverage provided for non-legal services like notary public or title agent work?
+- Is there coverage provided for non-legal services like notary public or title agent work?

-3. Know exactly what your legal malpractice insurance will cover
+3. Know exactly what your legal malpractice insurance policy will cover

 The specifics of coverage are especially important to consider when purchasing legal malpractice insurance.

-Law firms can have trouble with four areas that may not be covered automatically by standard professional liability insurance.
+Law firms can have trouble with four areas that standard professional liability insurance may not automatically cover:

-- Prior acts coverage: Will your insurance cover professional activities undertaken prior to the purchase of your current policy?
-Most policies will not, unless there’s an explicit clause stating they will.
+- Prior acts coverage: Will your insurance carrier cover claims from professional activities undertaken before purchasing your current policy?
+Most policies will not unless there’s an explicit clause stating they will.

-- Non-firm legal activities: Will your policy cover pro bono activities or volunteer legal work?
+- Non-firm legal activities: Will your policy cover claims relating to pro bono services or solo volunteer legal work?
 Unfortunately, many policies exclude coverage for these pursuits.

 - Business activities: Most legal malpractice insurers do not provide commercial liability insurance.
-Law firms will need to seek a separate insurer to provide coverage for risks like workplace injuries.
+Typically, law firms will need to seek a separate insurer to provide coverage for risks like workplace injuries.

-- Cybersecurity: Given the rise of technology use in law firms, many insurers are apportioning risks of any data breaches to their policy holders.
-Lose your files to a ransomware phishing email, and your legal malpractice insurance may not cover the damages.
-Be sure to ask insurers what cybersecurity provisions exists in their coverage, and confirm whether you need an additional policy for that risk.
+- Cybersecurity: Given the rise of technology use in law firms, many insurers are apportioning risks of any data breaches to their policyholders.
+Lose your files to a ransomware phishing email, and your legal malpractice insurance policy may not cover the damages.
+Be sure to ask insurers what cybersecurity provisions exist in their coverage, and confirm whether you need an additional policy for that risk.

 4. Know when your coverage starts

-Do not rush to take a case prior to having a legal malpractice policy in place.
+Do not rush to take a case before having a lawyers professional liability insurance policy in place.
 The start date of legal malpractice insurance needs to be clear.

-Many lawyers make the mistake of undertaking legal work at their new firm prior to the policy start date.
-This opens your firm to risk if that case leads to a malpractice claim—and if a claim pops up, your insurer will rightly point out that it falls outside the coverage period for your policy.
+Many attorneys make the mistake of undertaking legal work at their new law firm before the policy start date.
+This opens your law firm to risk if that case leads to a malpractice claim—and if a claim pops up, your carrier will rightly point out that it falls outside the coverage period for your policy.

-If you are opening your own firm, wait to enter an attorney-client relationship with your potential business until after your insurance plan is signed and active.
+If you are opening your own law firm, wait to enter an attorney-client relationship with your potential business until after your insurance policy is signed and active.

 When the inevitable occurs, and you receive a complaint from a client, what is the first thing you should do?